-If you have been injured by a government entity, manufacturer, retailer, financial institution or employer, your claim will likely be a class action lawsuit.
-Here is what you can expect.
+If a government entity, manufacturer, retailer, financial institution or employer hurt you, then your claim will likely be a class action lawsuit.
+Here are the steps to file a class action lawsuit.

 Hire a Lawyer

-The first step is to hire a lawyer who has filed a class action lawsuit before.
-There are a lot of procedures involved in filing such a suit.
+The first step is to hire a lawyer who filed a class action lawsuit before.
+Filing a class action involves a lot of procedures.
 The process can be overwhelming, so it is helpful to have someone on your side who can guide you through the process.

-Once the complaint is filed, the judge must certify the class.
+Once your attorney files the complaint, the judge must certify the class.
 Certification often involves that the representative plaintiff proves the following:

-- The representative plaintiff has suffered the same injuries as the others filing claims.
+- The representative plaintiff suffered the same injuries as the others filing claims.